This post may contain affiliate links.

 When I think of the holidays, I immediately am transported back into my Grandma’s kitchen and I know this pecan cobbler is a recipe she would love!
-This post is sponsored by BJ’s Wholesale Club, all opinions are 100% my own.

-Being from the south, we are obsessed with pecans, especially during the holidays!
+Being from the south, we are obsessed with crunchy pecans, especially during the holidays!
 From classic pecan pie to roasted pecans and my Grandma’s specialty; pecan nut cups.

 - Using a box brownie mix really simplifies this recipe.